Mrivu/ForageTool/README.md

 - The application displays statistics on found plants.
 - Found plants can be sorted into different "Folders"
 - Users can create notes on found plants.

+# Current state
+Currently, the application supports a login and register system.
+The distinction between Admin users and regular users does not yet exist.
+Plant packages can be downloaded by uploading a plant JSON.
+You can toggle if the download overrides any existing plants.
+These plants are exported to the catalogue, a listing of all available plants.
+These plants can be further edited or removed.
+The catalogue also supports a search system, with a filter drop-down box based on which attribute the user wants to find the plant.
+The search keyword and filter are stored in the session for a satisfying user experience and reset once the user leaves the catalogue.

+# Future plans
+- Add Admin system and restrict user actions
+- Add inventory for found plants and user page

+# Import guide
+A valid plant JSON can be found under the plant Packages folder at "/PlantPackages/EvervastPlants.Json".